Californication (album): Retrospective commentary

 Since its release, some journalists have credited Californication with revitalizing the Red Hot Chili Peppers' image and relevancy.
-During the eight year period between the band's breakthrough album–Blood Sugar Sex Magik–and Californication, the Red Hot Chili Peppers' only release was One Hot Minute, which was seen by fans and critics as a failure.
+During the eight-year period between the band's breakthrough album–Blood Sugar Sex Magik–and Californication, the Red Hot Chili Peppers' only release was One Hot Minute, which was seen by fans and critics as a failure.
 Additionally, the rise of the Internet and online music streaming platforms such as Napster gave consumers more options to listen to, which meant established bands like the Red Hot Chili Peppers no longer had built-in followings.
 Writing about this period of the band's career, Ryan Leas of Stereogum said: "RHCP had already been around since the early days of the '80s, but they were now approaching the other side of another decade, one that had granted them stardom ... they were positioned for, in need of, a comeback moment."
 Loudwire's Chad Childer's offers similar commentary, and believes Californication helped solidify the band's status as eventual inductees in the Rock and Roll Hall of Fame.

-When Californication was released, some listeners complained about the perceived poor audio quality, in particular the excessive compression and distortion.
-This criticism persisted throughout the 2000's, and some journalists cited Californication as an example of an album affected by the loudness war, a trend in which audio levels are increased at the expense of audio fidelity.
-In his 2009 book Perfecting Sound Forever, author Greg Milner notes that Californication became one of the most heavily derided albums within online audio mastering communities, and that there multiple online petitions for Warner Bros. to remaster Red Hot Chili Peppers albums without the excessive compression and distortion.
+When Californication was released, some listeners complained of excessive compression and distortion.
+This criticism persisted throughout the 2000s, and some journalists cited Californication as an example of an album affected by the loudness war, a trend in which audio levels are increased at the expense of audio fidelity.
+In his 2009 book Perfecting Sound Forever, Greg Milner notes that Californication became one of the most heavily derided albums within online audio mastering communities, and that there are multiple online petitions for Warner Bros. to remaster Red Hot Chili Peppers albums without the excessive compression and distortion.

 In 2003, Rolling Stone released their list of the 500 Greatest Albums of All Time with Californication ranking at 399.
-It fell to 401 in the 2012 revised list, but moved up to 286 in its 2020 revised list.
+It fell to 401 in the 2012 revised list, but moved up to 286 in both the 2020 and 2024 revised lists.
 In 2015, the staff of Ultimate Classic Rock named Californication one of the best rock albums of the 1990s.
 The album was also included in the 2018 edition of Robert Dimery's book 1001 Albums You Must Hear Before You Die.
+In 2024, Loudwire staff elected it as the best hard rock album of 1999.